e-freiman/AlienWish/README.md

 ### Goal ###

-The goal of this project is to get / refresh Java programming skills through creating simple and useful application.
-The idea is to go through all stages from architecture and coding till deployment on Google Play
+The goal of this project is to get / refresh Java and Android programming skills through creating simple and useful application.
+The point is to go through all stages from architecture and coding till deployment on Google Play

 ### Idea ###